 The nursing process discipline is the investigation into the patient’s needs.
-Any observation shared and explored with the patient is immediately useful in ascertaining and meeting his or her need, or finding out he or she has no needs at that time.
-The nurse cannot assume that any aspect of his or her reaction to the patient is correct, helpful, or appropriate until he or she checks the validity of it by exploring it with the patient.
-The nurse initiates this exploration to determine how the patient is affected by what he or she says and does.
+Any observation shared and explored with the patient is immediately useful in ascertaining and meeting his or her need or finding out they have no needs at that time.
+The nurse cannot assume that any aspect of his or her reaction to the patient is correct, helpful, or appropriate until he or she checks its validity by exploring it with the patient.
+The nurse initiates this exploration to determine how the patient is affected by what they say and do.
 Automatic reactions are ineffective because the nurse’s action is determined for reasons other than the meaning of the patient’s behavior or the patient’s immediate need for help.
 When the nurse doesn’t explore the patient’s reaction with him or her, it is reasonably certain that effective communication between nurse and patient stops.

-The nurse decides on an appropriate action to resolve the need in cooperation with the patient.
+The nurse decides on appropriate action to resolve the need in cooperation with the patient.
 This action is evaluated after it is carried out.
-If the patient behavior improves, the action was successful and the process is completed.
+If the patient’s behavior improves, the action was successful, and the process is completed.
 If there is no change or the behavior gets worse, the process recycles with new efforts to clarify the patient’s behavior or the appropriate nursing action.

 The action process in a person-to-person contact functioning in secret.
-The perceptions, thoughts, and feelings of each individual are not directly available to the perception of the other individual through the observable action.
+The perceptions, thoughts, and feelings of each individual are not directly available to the other individual’s perception through the observable action.

 The action process in a person-to-person contact functioning by open disclosure.
-The perceptions, thoughts, and feelings of each individual are directly available to the perception of the other individual through the observable action.
+The perceptions, thoughts, and feelings of each individual are directly available to the other individual’s perception through the observable action.

 Improvement is the resolution to the patient’s situation.
 In the resolution, the nurse’s actions are not evaluated.
-Instead, the result of his or her actions are evaluated to determine whether his or her actions served to help the patient communicate his or her need for help and how it was met.
-In each contact, the nurse repeats a process of learning how he or she can help the patient.
-The nurse’s own individuality, as well as that of the patient, requires going through this each time the nurse is called upon to render service to those who need him or her.
+Instead, the result of his or her actions is evaluated to determine whether their actions served to help the patient communicate his or her need for help and how it was met.
+In each contact, the nurse repeats learning how he or she can help the patient.
+The nurse’s own individuality and that of the patient require going through this each time the nurse is called upon to render service to those who need him or her.

 5 Stages of the Deliberative Nursing Process